Board Meeting Notes

 Future programs should include composer and publication dates.

-Financial results reviewed: first concert resulted in a loss; the chamber concert had a minimal loss.
+Financial results reviewed: the first concert resulted in a loss; the chamber concert had a minimal loss.
 Revisiting fall concert dates was recommended due to scheduling conflicts.

-12. Committee Reports:
+12. Committee Reports

 Committee leadership roles were assigned.